 As approved by the Department, Evaluation Systems uses the marker responses identified by the MTEL marker response committees during scorer orientation for operational scoring.

-First Test Administration
+Test Administration Begins

 Commissioner Establishes Qualifying Score with Input from Massachusetts Educators